nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `labadd l/LAB_NUMBER`

-#### Setting the status of individual Labs : `labstat` [coming soon]
+#### Setting the status of individual Labs : `labstat`
 Changes the status of the specified lab for the student with the specified INDEX to the specified status.
-STATUS must be U/S/G (unsubmitted/submitted/graded).
 LAB_NUMBER must be a positive integer.
+LAB_STATUS must be one of u/s/g.

-Format: `labstat INDEX l/LAB_NUMBER s/STATUS`
+Format: `labstat INDEX l/LAB_NUMBER s/LAB_STATUS`

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ